 Fundraising at LLLC is an activity shared by all.
 At the Group and Area level, Leaders come together at spaghetti dinners, garage sales and clothing swaps to raise money to sustain their Group and Area activities.
 Leaders work hard to identify and organize events and sales that are profitable, appealing to young families and feasible to deliver with their volunteer teams.

 Our Leaders give freely of their time and expertise to families and it will always be our commitment that our support and information is available to parents at no cost.
 Recognizing that the early years of parenthood can be the ones when it is the most difficult to budget for charitable giving, we are grateful for every small donation.
-We are also grateful for the ongoing support of those whose parenting journeys and wider communities have benefited from our support over the years.
+We appreciate the ongoing support of those whose parenting journeys and wider communities have benefited from our support over the year.

 donation & fundraising costs